mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 You didn't find the design assets your team is looking for?
 Let us know!

-## IDE Tools

-- [Material-UI Codemorphs](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-codemorphs) VSCode extension providing codemod commands for everyday work with Material-UI ✨

 ## Images and illustrations

 - [Unsplash](https://unsplash.com): 📷 A great resource for finding beautiful, high-resolution, free photos that you can use in your projects.
 - [unDraw](https://undraw.co/): 📐 Like Unsplash but for amazing vector illustrations.

+## IDE Tools

+- [Material-UI Snippets](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-snippets) VSCode extension providing snippets.
+- [Material-UI Codemorphs](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-codemorphs) VSCode extension providing codemods.

 ## Components